Vietnam Changed my life Forever.

 With the help of service organizations and county veteran service officers physical and emotional wounds have been assessed and service connected disability has been recognized.

-As I worked with Vietnam and our younger vets, I became aware of the struggle of Viet vets with the fantastic response given to todays veterans that wasn’t there for them.
+As I worked with Vietnam and our younger vets, I became aware of the struggle of Viet Vets with the fantastic response given to todays veterans that wasn’t there for them.
 Then it occurred to me.
-At least in some measure, the response today is the way we should have been treated but weren’t.
-Then I realized that it was because Vietnam vets were often treated so poorly that the country has pledged that never again will this country treat our veterans the way Vietnam vets were treated.
+At least in some measure, the response to Veterans today is the way we should have been treated and weren’t.
+Then I realized that it was because Vietnam Vets were often treated so poorly that the country has pledged that never again will this country treat today’s Veterans the way Vietnam Vets were treated.
 War veterans have always made contributions to society – often improving medical treatment because of the efforts to treat and rehab combat wounds.
 This was Vietnam’s contribution, and I know it was worth the cost.